You’ve probably heard some of the madness that surrounds Black Friday; well, it’s about to get a little crazier!

 Black Friday has spread to over 15 countries in the world.

-For many years, Canadian retailers would worry when their customers went into the States on Black Friday in search for great deals, which forced them to start their own Black Friday deals.
+For many years, Canadian retailers would worry when their customers went into the States on Black Friday in search of great deals, which forced them to start their own Black Friday deals.

 This is actually attached to the anniversary of the 1910 Mexican revolution, which sometimes coincides with the American Thanksgiving.